schrodingersbox/landing_cat/README.md

 * Rake task to externalize view files, like Devise

 * Add page param to identify template to use

+* Support more than 2 hypotheses - add a few more?  or text field entry?

 * Improve admin rendering
   * Add page and campaign to /admin/leads/show